-You can use super simple macro lighting techniques whenever you can and still get some interesting close-ups.
+You can use super simple macro lighting techniques whenever you shoot close-ups and get beautiful macro photos!
+Why complicate things?
 Use a single light source and place a large white reflector of any kind as close as you can to your subject.
-It's that simple.
+It really can be that simple.
+I do it all the time and I'm no Einstein.

 Okay, I know what you're thinking.
 What's the big deal about this macro lighting setup?
 That's the point.
 It is no big deal.
 It's a simple technique that you can do and get great results without getting complicated.